-- learn research methods leading to PhD study
+- equips you with research methods leading to PhD study

-- choose from a wide range of optional modules and specialisms, allowing you to tailor the course to suit your interests
+- lets you choose from a wide range of option modules and specialisms, allowing you to tailor the course to suit your interests

-- work with external organisations, such as The Geffrye Museum of the Home
+- provides you the opportunity to work with external organisations, such as The Geffrye Museum of the Home

 Specialist topics for 2016/17